 Opera has a long and rich history.
 The history and traditions are fun for those in the know, but can be a barrier to entry for opera newbies.
 So many questions come up surrounding not just the art form itself, but the experience of attending the opera.

 What do I need to know beforehand?
 How do people know what they are singing in a different language?
 When should I clap?
 How the heck do I find parking?
 We are here to answer those questions.

-Now with that out of the way, let’s dig in.
-What do you need to know before the opera?
+So, what do you need to know before the opera?

 Unlike heading to the movie theater, where you likely don’t know the twists and turns of the plot until you see it, there is no need to avoid spoilers at the opera!
 Most opera-goers read the plot before the curtain rises.
 Opera truly encompasses all art forms in one, artistic scenic creations, compelling storytelling, and of course, incredible music.
 Knowing the general plot before the performance starts allows you to enjoy the grand spectacle before you, rather than trying to catch who’s father just died and who is in disguise.